Why Live in Queens

 Is Queens a good place to live?

 Queens is a good place to live.
-Queens is considered somewhat walkable and bikeable.
+Queens is considered somewhat walkable and somewhat bikeable.
 Queens is a neighborhood with a crime score of 4, on par with the average neighborhood in the U.S. Queens has 2 parks for recreational activities.
 It is somewhat dense in population with 6.9 people per acre and a median age of 38.
-The average household income is $102,170 which is above the national average.
+The average household income is $102,170 which is below the national average.
 College graduates make up 37.9% of residents.
 A majority of residents in Queens are home owners, with 13.2% of residents renting and 86.8% of residents owning their home.
 A

 local real estate agent serving Queens can help you decide if this neighborhood is the right one for you.
 Learn more on our